I had never been here before. But I felt like I had… The miniature cottage stood in the distance, hugged

 Ketsia (Year 5) had a great afternoon experimenting with everyday kitchen products to try and make some successful slime.
 After

-Using a Pie Corbett technique, India learnt the story of ‘The Lion and the Mouse’ off by heart with actions.
+Using a Pie Corbett technique, one of our pupils learnt the story of ‘The Lion and the Mouse’ off by

 Harry’s Eco-Warrier Story